An Introduction to Flow Matching and Diffusion Models: Guidance: How To Condition on a Prompt

 where we used that the gradient $\nabla$ is taken with respect to the variable $x$, so that $\nabla \log p_t(y) = 0$.
 We may thus rewrite

-Notice the shape of the above equation: The guided vector field $\uref_t(x|y)$ is a sum of the unguided vector field \emph{plus} a guided score $\nabla\log p_t(x|y)$.
+Notice the shape of the above equation: The guided vector field $\uref_t(x|y)$ is a sum of the unguided vector field $\uref_t(x)$ \emph{plus} a gradient of the likelihood $p_t(y|x)$ of the guidance variable $y$.
 As people observed that their image $x$ did not fit their prompt $y$ well enough, it was a natural idea to scale up the contribution of the $\nabla \log p_t(y|x)$ term, yielding

 where $w > 1$ is known as the \themebf{guidance scale}.
-Note that this is a heuristic: for $w \neq 1$, it holds that $\tilde{u}_t(x|y) \neq \uref_t(x|y)$, i.e. therefore not the true, guided vector field.
-However, empirical results have shown to yield preferable results (when $w > 1$). \begin{remarkbox}[Where is the classifier?]
-The term $\log p_t(y|x)$ can be considered as a sort of classifier of noised data (i.e. it gives the likelihoods of $y$ given $x$).
-In fact, early works in diffusion trained actual classifiers and used them to the guide via the above procedure.
-This leads to \themebf{classifier guidance} \cite{classifier_guidance, yangsong_sde}.
-As it has been largely superseded by classifier-free guidance, we do not consider it here. \end{remarkbox}
+How can we learn the term $\log p_t(y|x)$?
+Note that this can be considered as a sort of classifier of noised data (i.e. it gives the log-likelihoods of $y$ given $x$).
+So we can simply learn it via supervised learning.
+This leads to \themebf{classifier guidance} \cite{classifier_guidance, yangsong_sde} (see \cref{fig:classifier_and_cfg_illustrative_figure} for an illustration).
+Classifier guidance was largely superseded by classifier-free guidance, which is why we will not discuss it further here.
+However, it forms the basis for the classifier-free guidance, as we will see next.
+Finally, note that this is a heuristic: for $w \neq 1$, it holds that $\tilde{u}_t(x|y) \neq \uref_t(x|y)$, i.e. therefore not the ``true'' guided vector field.

+\paragraph{Classifier-Free Guidance.} While classifier guidance is possible in principle, it comes with difficulties: The first thing is that we need to train a classifier alongside a flow/diffusion model - so we have 2 networks instead of 1.
+Further, if the $y$ is high-dimensional, e.g. a text prompt and not just a class, then $p_t(y|x)$ might be very hard to learn and the gradient $\nabla\log p_t(y|x)$ hard to obtain.
+For this reason, \themebf{classifier-free guidance} \citep{cfg} was introduced.
+Classifier-free guidance results in the theoretically equivalent effect as classifier guidance but without having to train a separate classifier.